 Holistic approach to food education for early childhood and basic education (KOKOAVA project)

 Models and tools for food education in early childhood education and schools have been actively developed in Finland during the past few years.
 Holistic approach to food education for early childhood and basic education project aims to implement the developed models and tools for nationwide use in Finland.
-The Smart Family Food Education (Neuvokas perhe ruokakasvatus in Finnish) provides a model and tools for early education centres (ECE) and the Tasty School (Maistuva koulu in Finnish) for primary schools.
-The online service Current status of school and ECE meals and food education (Ruokailun ja ruokakasvatuksen nykytila in Finnish) is deployed as an evaluating tool and aid in the implementation and development of food education, both regionally and nationally.
+The Smart Family Food Education (Neuvokas perhe ruokakasvatus in Finnish) provides a model and tools for early education centres (EEC) and the Tasty School (Maistuva koulu in Finnish) for primary schools.
+The online service Current state of school and EEC meals and food education (Ruokailun ja ruokakasvatuksen nykytila in Finnish) is deployed as an evaluating tool and aid in the implementation and development of food education, both regionally and nationally.